 – Have enough rest.

-– Take a break and go on some vacation.
+– Take a break and go on a vacation.

 – Visit your counselor or therapist regularly.